 |Table 3 Complete protein to calories ratios|

-Getting back to our main topic: hemp is clearly superior to absolutely everything else in Table 2.
-And sunflower seeds are clearly superior to everything on the chart that is higher in fat and calories than they are.
-But how does sunflower compare to the nuts that have fewer calories (cashews, pistachios, and almonds)?
+Sunflower seeds are clearly superior to everything on the chart that is higher in fat and calories than they are.
+But how do they compare to the nuts that have fewer calories (cashews, pistachios, and almonds)?

 I'm more impressed with pistachios.
 Pistachio has about the same amount of protein as sunflower but the quality is significantly higher (Table 2).
 Sunflower has the best Vitamin E level on the chart, but pistachios have 10 times as much Vitamin A as anything else.
 I guess the Vitamin A level is what happens when a nut is green instead of light tan.
 But it's easy to get Vitamin A from low-calorie vegetables, so the Vitamin A content of pistachios isn't a deciding factor.

 Sunflower outscores pistachio for Vitamin E, several B vitamins, and a few minerals.
 It's a tough choice, but I tend to prefer the sunflower because it has a better complete protein to calories ratio for birds than pistachio does, although pistachio's ratio is also very decent (Table 3).
 The amount of protein per calorie is more meaningful IMO than a quality score that does not take calories into account.
 On the other hand, the limiting amino acid for pistachio is threonine, which tends to be better supplied in the diet than lysine, which is the limiting AA for sunflower.
 So pistachio is more likely to add some complementary protein when combined with other foods.